dklinges9/Microclimate-Sensor-Networks/README.txt

 *Requires user input* of parameters specifying your target landscape, budget, desired environmental drivers, and so on.
 By default provides sensor selection for a landscape in Madagascar.
 See instructions within this script.

+ALTERNATIVELY, you can set the parameters using our Excel template, found in docs/parameters/parameter_template.xlsx

 2. Main Program
 (scripts/main.R)